issacdowling/selfhostedsmarthomeguide/README.md

 ### Check Timer Progress While Running
 Ideally, you could ask the assistant how far along the timer is.
 Let's make that.

-First, add a variable to the top of your intentHandler in the `# Set paths` section called timerLeftPath, and set it to `workingDir+"tmp/"+"timerLeft"`.
+First, add a variable to the top of your intentHandler in the `# Set paths` section called timerLeftPath, and set it to `tmpDir+"timerLeft"`.
 Then, within your `while timerLength` loop, add this to the bottom (ensure indentation stays correct):
 ```
 timerLeft = open(timerLeftPath, "w")
 timerLeft.write(str(timerLength))